"Summertime, and the livin' is easy,

 People's Dispensary for Sick Animals

-Keeping cats cool in hot weather is so very important to keep them happy and healthy!
-Cats enjoy warm weather and are fairly heat-tolerant, but can suffer from dehydration and heatstroke when temperatures soar.
+Cats usually enjoy warm weather and are fairly heat tolerant, but can suffer from dehydration and heatstroke when temperatures soar.

 With that in mind, here are ten tips for keeping your cat cool, healthy and happy in the summer months.